mohan-chinnappan-n/Console-Footer-Component/steps.md

-## Step-by-step instructions about how to setup a footer component in ClassicConsole
+## Step-by-step instructions about how to setup a footer component in Classic Console

 #### Demo-1